 Please remember that Dickinson has made a lifelong commitment to each of our graduates.
-I hope the class of 2020 will be active in the worldwide Dickinson community, and I look forward to engaging with our young alumni.
+I hope the class of 2023 will be active in the worldwide Dickinson community, and I look forward to engaging with our newest young alumni.

 John E. Jones III ’77, P’11